levand/domina/readme.md

 Domina is a jQuery inspired DOM manipulation library for ClojureScript.
 It provides a functional, idiomatic Clojure interface to the DOM manipulation facilities provided by the Google Closure library.

 **Warning**: Domina is still alpha-level software and is currently public only for testing and feedback.
-See the 'todo' section below for a list of known caveats and deficiencies.

 Pull requests are extremely welcome!